Pistis

 1. He is fully accepted — nothing he does today changes his standing before God.

-2. He is genuinely called to change — the same God who justifies him is at work to sanctify him.
+2. He is genuinely called to change — the same God who accepts him is at work to transform him.

 3. The practices of formation are gifts, not debts — he engages them not to earn anything, but because they are the ordinary means by which grace does its work.

-This is the theological ground the Pistis app stands on.
+This is the theological ground the Pistis app stands on: not one tradition's specific doctrine of justification, but the conviction shared across Protestant, Catholic, and Orthodox theology alike — that transformation is a response to grace already given, not a transaction to earn it.
 The daily formation loop is not a works-righteousness system.
-It is a structure for practicing the kind of trust and dependence that the word pistis has always meant — received freely, lived out daily.
+It is a structure for practicing the kind of trust and dependence that the word pistis has always named — received freely, lived out daily.

-See also: Pistis — the Greek word for faith as active trust; Christian Formation — how transformation happens over time through practiced habits and grace.
+See also: Pistis — the Greek word for faith as active trust; Christian Formation — how transformation happens over time through practiced habits and grace; The Biblical Meaning of Pistis — a longer treatment of faith, sola fide, and formation together.